rspamd/rspamd/about.md

 ## Extensions {#extensions}

-Besides of the `C` core rspamd provides the extensive [LUA](http://lua.org) API to access almost all the features available directly from `C`.
-LUA is an extremely easy to learn programming language, though it is powerful enough to implement complex mail filters.
-In fact, rspamd has a significant amout of code written completely in lua, such as
+Besides of the `C` core rspamd provides the extensive [Lua](http://lua.org) API to access almost all the features available directly from `C`.
+Lua is an extremely easy to learn programming language, though it is powerful enough to implement complex mail filters.
+In fact, rspamd has a significant amout of code written completely in Lua, such as
 DNS blacklists checks, or user's settings, or different maps implementation.
-You can also write your own filters and rules in LUA adopting rspamd functionality to your needs.
+You can also write your own filters and rules in Lua adopting rspamd functionality to your needs.
-Furthermore, LUA programs are very fast and their performance is rather [close](http://attractivechaos.github.io/plb/) to pure `C`.
-However, you should note that for the most of performance critical tasks you usually use the rspamd core functionality than LUA code.
+Furthermore, Lua programs are very fast and their performance is rather [close](http://attractivechaos.github.io/plb/) to pure `C`.
+However, you should note that for the most of performance critical tasks you usually use the rspamd core functionality than Lua code.
 Anyway, you can also use `LuaJIT` with rspamd if your goal is maximum performance.
-From the LUA API you can do the following tasks:
+From the Lua API you can do the following tasks:

-* **Reading the configuration parameters** - lua code has the full access to the parsed configuration knobs and you can easily modify your plugins behaviour by means of the main rspamd configuration
+* **Reading the configuration parameters** - Lua code has the full access to the parsed configuration knobs and you can easily modify your plugins behaviour by means of the main rspamd configuration

 * **Registering custom filters** - it is more than simple to add your own filters to rspamd: just add new index to the global variable `rspamd_config`: